-We follow the Kapow scheme of work which is hands-on and fun.
+Music at Wraysbury is hands-on and fun.
 It builds the foundations of music for the children to enter KS1 with the basic skills needed.
+There is a Music Area in the Outside Area which children can access at any time.